guneshpatil/sliq-tools-with-diagrams/diagrams/requirement-analysis/KanoModel.md

 The team leaned forward, intrigued by this new approach.

-## The Ascent

-Yuki, the UX designer, was the first to speak up.
-"So, for ==Basic Needs==, we're talking about things like stable performance and basic security, right?
+🟡 Yuki, the UX designer, was the first to speak up.
+"So, for Basic Needs, we're talking about things like stable performance and basic security, right?
 They'd be in the lower-left quadrant?"

 Akira nodded, plotting these on the diagram.
 "Exactly.
 What else?"

 "Intuitive navigation," chimed in Hiro, the UI specialist.
 "Users expect it, but won't praise us for it."

-As they moved to ==Performance Needs==, the discussion heated up.
+🟡 As they moved to Performance Needs, the discussion heated up.

 "Fast loading times," suggested Mei, the backend developer.
 "The faster we make it, the happier users will be."
 "Customizable interface," added Hiro.
 "Users love to make the software their own."